hedi0/MyCertifications/README.md

 ### Viewing Certifications
 1.  **Navigate to the repository directory** on your local machine.
-2.  **Open any of the `.pdf` files** directly using your preferred PD For example, to view the `ISO-IEC
+2.  **Open any of the `.pdf` files** directly using your preferred PD For example, to view the `I